ZhongUncle/mem_disk_speedtest_in_C/README.md

 ./bin/mem_disk_speedtest
 ```

 **This test will generate 2 files `buffer.txt` and `buffertarget.txt` in work path**.
 After testing, you can delete them.
-Why I don't delete them in source code or `build.sh`?
+Why I don't delete them in source code or `make clean`?

-Because if deleting these generated files in source code or `build.sh`, the write speed is only 400 MB/s, the read speed is also down.
+Because if deleting these generated files in source code or `make clean`, the write speed is only 400 MB/s, the read speed is also down.